Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-integration-sdk-android.md

 )
 ```

-> Fonts have to be added to the application and the path should be provided in the UI customization.
+> Fonts must be added to the application and the path should be provided in the UI customization.

 ## Authenticate